lotrando/fugis-gentoo-installer/README.md

   Handles partitioning, filesystem creation, Stage3 downloading, network and locale setup, and more, minimizing manual intervention.

 - **Comprehensive Configuration:**
-  Sets up kernel sources, users, sudo privileges, GRUB bootloader, and essential services—all in one script.
+  Sets up kernel sources, users, sudo privileges, GRUB bootloader, and essential services - all in one script.

 - **Logging:**
   Logs all installation actions into a file for troubleshooting and review.